 CASE SUMMARY

-On March 31, 2022 a group of New Hampshire voters filed a lawsuit against New Hampshire's Secretary of State challenging the state's current congressional plan as violating both the New Hampshire and U.S. Constitutions.
-The plaintiffs allege the state's current plan, which was enacted following the 2010 Census, has become unconstitutionally malapportioned due to population shifts in violation of the one person, one vote requirement under Article I, Section 2 of the U.S. Constitution and the New Hampshire Constitution's Free and Equal Elections Clause (pt.
-I, art.
-II) and Equal Protection provisions (pt.
-I, arts.
-1, 10, 12).
-They are seeking a judicial declaration that the 2010-cycle congressional plan is unconstitutional, a preliminary and permanent injunction barring the plan from being used in future elections, and for the court to establish a schedule enabling the court to adopt a new plan if the state's political branches fail to do so.
+On March 31, 2022, a group of New Hampshire voters filed a state lawsuit against New Hampshire’s Secretary of State challenging the state’s then-current congressional plan, which was enacted after the 2010 Census, as unconstitutionally malapportioned in violation of the U.S. Constitution’s one person, one vote requirement and the New Hampshire Constitution’s Free and Equal Elections Clause and Equal Protection Clause.
+They sought a judicial declaration the plan was unconstitutional, preliminary and permanent injunctive relief barring its use in future elections, and for the court to establish a schedule for adopting a remedial plan if the state’s political branches failed to enact one.

 CASE LIBRARY